Our Danby Marble Countertops - Two Months In

 After about two months of normal daily use, we are sharing the good, bad, and ugly of marble in the kitchen… including how our slab broke in half.

-Almost 10 years ago we renovated our first kitchen, and when it came to selecting our countertops we wanted to know more about marble.
-We were promptly told that if we chose marble we would need to sign a waiver - no returns, no complaints, marble is fussy and unpredictable.
-We quickly opted for the dependable, and very popular at the time, Uba Tuba Granite and never looked back.
+Over 10 years ago, we renovated our first kitchen and when it came to selecting our countertops, we wanted to know more about marble.
+We were promptly told that if we chose marble kitchen countertops, we would need to sign a waiver - no returns, no complaints, and guaranteed unpredictability.
+Yikes!
+So, we decided that it wasn't the best option for us this time around.
+We quickly opted for the dependable, and very popular at the time, Uba Tuba Granite, and never looked back.

 Fast forward to 2017 - and we needed a kitchen for our new Boston Victorian (the one we just removed).
-This time we wanted counters that resembled marble, but without the headache.
-Armed with a slightly larger budget we chose a manufactured countertop by Silestone.
-They looked pretty convincing and were utterly indestructible.
+This time, we wanted counters that resembled classic marble, but without the headache.
+Armed with a slightly larger budget for countertop materials, we chose a manufactured slab by Silestone.
+The countertop looked kind of convincing but was utterly indestructible.

 Fast forward again to 2021 - when we began the design plan for our current kitchen.
-This time we chose marble right out of the gate and over the next year of planning our decision never wavered.
+This time, we chose marble right out of the gate and over the following year of planning, our decision never wavered.
+We decided we were committed to the lux feel and and overall aesthetic appeal.
+And spoiler alert, it ended up being an excellent choice.

 STONE DETAIL